 This type of attack assumes that an 'agent' aims to use their position to gain information or money from a visitor.
-The agent tries to insert information into the visitor’s web content, such as their own account number, or to learn information that they do not otherwise have access to, such as passwords and security questions.
+The agent tries to insert information into the visitor’s web content, such as their own account number, or to learn information that they don’t otherwise have access to, such as passwords and security questions.

 Practically, the agent may ask the visitor to fetch a letter with hopes to execute a financial transaction while the customer is away for a short amount of time.